rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 ## AVF3694g

-Study AVF3694g was a phase III, multicentre, randomised, placebo-controlled trial designed to evaluate the efficacy and safety of bevacizumab in combination with chemotherapy compared to chemotherapy plus placebo as first-line treatment for patients with HER2-negative metastatic or locally recurrent breast cancer.
+Study AVF3694g was a Phase III, multicentre, randomised, placebo-controlled trial designed to evaluate the efficacy and safety of bevacizumab in combination with chemotherapy compared to chemotherapy plus placebo as first-line treatment for patients with HER2-negative metastatic or locally recurrent breast cancer.

 Chemotherapy was chosen at the investigator's discretion prior to randomisation in a 2:1 ratio to receive either chemotherapy plus bevacizumab or chemotherapy plus placebo.
 The choices of chemotherapy included capecitabine, taxane (protein-bound paclitaxel, docetaxel), and anthracycline-based agents (doxorubicin/ cyclophosphamide, epirubicin/ cyclophosphamide, 5-fluorouracil/ doxorubicin/ cyclophosphamide, 5-fluorouracil/epirubicin/cyclophosphamide) given every three weeks (q3w). bevacizumab or placebo was administered at a dose of 15 mg/kg q3w.